Causal inference methods for combining randomized trials and observational studies: a review: Problem setting

-Several terms are \modif{currently} present in the literature to describe the process of predicting the effect of the treatment from an RCT to another population\modif{: generalization \citep{stuart2011use, buchanan2018generalizing, dahabreh2018generalizing}, transportability \citep{hernan2011compound, bareinboim2016causal, westreich2017transportability}, or recoverability \citep{Bareinboim2014Recovering}}. \modif{Differences in the definitions can be found in the literature, underlying a specific design such as the existence of a common superpopulation or assumptions such as the support overlap between different populations.} \modif{For example, \cite{dahabreh2020extending} highlights that several definitions are given,} \begin{quote} \textit{We use the term generalizability when the target population coincides or is a subset of the trial-eligible population and transportability when the target population includes at least some individuals who are not trial-eligible (and who, by definition, cannot be trial participants) (others have proposed different definitions). } \end{quote}
+} Several terms are currently present in the literature to describe the process of predicting the effect of the treatment from an RCT to another population\modif{: generalization \citep{stuart2011use, buchanan2018generalizing, dahabreh2018generalizing}, transportability \citep{hernan2011compound, bareinboim2016causal, westreich2017transportability}, or recoverability \citep{Bareinboim2014Recovering}}. \modif{Differences in the definitions can be found in the literature, underlying a specific design such as the existence of a common superpopulation or assumptions such as the support overlap between different populations.} \modif{For example, \cite{dahabreh2020extending} highlights that several definitions are given,} \begin{quote} \textit{We use the term generalizability when the target population coincides or is a subset of the trial-eligible population and transportability when the target population includes at least some individuals who are not trial-eligible (and who, by definition, cannot be trial participants) (others have proposed different definitions). } \end{quote}

-\modif{Due to different definitions in the literature, several terms can be found to describe the same scientific goal.
-In this review, we call generalization the task that extends the RCT result to \textit{its} larger population, where it was sampled with a bias (detailed in Section~\ref{sec:noWnoY}).
+Due to different definitions in the literature, several terms can be found to describe the same scientific goal.
+In this review, we call \emph{generalization} the task that extends the RCT result to \textit{its} larger population, where it was sampled with a bias (detailed in Section~\ref{sec:noWnoY}).
 The SCM literature also uses different terminologies corresponding to different assumptions --and corresponding diagrams-- as detailed in Section~\ref{sec:SCM}.
 For example what is called transportability refers to two distinct populations, and not necessarily about different covariate supports as suggested by \cite{dahabreh2020extending}.
-In particular, in this literature the task that we study in Section~\ref{sec:noWnoY} is termed recoverability from a sampling bias, rather than generalization.} \modif{Note that granting some assumptions about a common support or non-zero probability to be sampled, then the two problems -- namely recovering from a sampling bias and transportability -- rely on the same estimators and procedure, as highlighted in Section~\ref{sec:iden} and in \cite{pearl2015findings}.}
+In particular, in this literature the task that we study in Section~\ref{sec:noWnoY} is termed recoverability from a sampling bias, rather than generalization. \modiff{This terminology has the merit of indicating that generalization can have a much broader coverage, including other types of problems.} Note that granting some assumptions about a common support or non-zero probability to be sampled, then the two problems -- namely recovering from a sampling bias and transportability -- rely on the same estimators and procedure, as highlighted in Section~\ref{sec:iden} and in \cite{pearl2015findings}.